 If you’re one of them, sleep can seem more than elusive – it can seem outright impossible.

 There are a lot of ways you can improve your chances of falling asleep.
 Practicing breathing techniques - much like in meditation - can help reduce circulating levels of cortisol – the stress hormone1.
 Taking warm showers can also help relax tense muscles from a stressful day.
-You can also avoid using electronics that use blue light, shown to stimulate signals in your body that keep you awake longer, or try natural sleep aids like magnesium.
+You can also avoid using electronics that use blue light, which is shown to stimulate signals in your body that keep you awake longer or try natural sleep aids like magnesium.
 These ways, and many others, can help you adjust your nighttime routine to embrace a better mental and physical state for rest – but if you’ve tried your fair share of evening pick-me-ups, or rather “settle-downs,” and still find sleep far on the horizon, there might be something else keeping you from becoming one with your bed.

 Could Your Gut Microbes Be Keeping You Up at Night?